 As front-of-house staff, bartenders have a big impact on a restaurant business.
 They’re responsible for creating great guest experiences, building a strong reputation for your bar program, managing liquor costs, and more.
 Training for your bar team is just as important as it is for the rest of your crew.

-Whether you're a bar manager looking to strengthen your team's skills or a bartender looking to bulk up your resume, use this list of bartender training ideas and resources to step up your game behind the bar.
+Whether you're preparing to open a bar, a bar manager looking to strengthen your team's skills or a bartender looking to bulk up your resume, use this list of bartender training ideas and resources to step up your game behind the bar.

 Hire and Retain Great Restaurant Employees

 Toast and Homebase teamed up to share tips on how to effectively hire and retain employees so you can have a happier team and reduce turnover.

 Training to learn and improve a specific skill set should be a given for every restaurant role, but don't overlook the importance of training for the whole workplace with a restaurant employee handbook.